superbderrick/superbderrick/README.md

   - Mobile Software Development Kit Development
   - iOS and Android App Development
   - Unity Plugin Development
+  - Video streaing techs like HLS Dash on varous platforms e.g android and iOS, Web

 - 🌟 These are the things I am studying these days
   - AR Unity